 It takes a BIG IDEA to jolt people out of their indifference.
 To make them notice your communications, remember it and take action.

 BIG IDEAS are usually simple ideas that fit the strategy to perfection.
 BIG SIMPLE IDEAS are not easy to come by.
 They require genius and midnight oil.
 A truly big one can change a company’s fortunes like Apple’s THINK DIFFERENT campaign.

 When you find a big idea, stick with it.
 Few communications campaigns are continued long enough to have a chance to succeed.
 It takes at least two years before communications start to pay off.

-5. The Writers are not into proposals.
+5. The Writers are not into bidding.
 Request for Proposals (RFPs) bring the illusion of objectivity and transparency.

 The reality is a bureaucratic selection process that devolves to the lowest (and generally cheapest) common denominator.
 It’s guaranteed to produce the lowest value.